jsafavi/Temp-Monitor-with-data-logger-/README.md

 As it can be seen in the image above, the sensor is connected to default I2C pins of Feather board (pins 4 and 5).
 Power and ground are also provided to the sensor using 3.3v and GND pins of the board.
 The logger/RTC wing is mounted on top of the feather board, with a CR1220 battery for the RTC to work properly.
+The temperature sensor can be seen to be inside of a plastic container as a protective measure.